All you need to know about Applicant Tracking Systems (ATS)

 This applicant tracking system pricing model charges companies based on how many jobs are open within company.
 This pricing model may also charge your business based on how many resumes or job applications you receive in the system.

-You can purchase some applicant tracking systems for a flat fee.
+In contrast, you can purchase some applicant tracking systems for a flat fee.
 This can be a one-time flat fee or an annual or monthly flat fee.

 There is some budgeting to keep in mind such a one-time setup fees, onboarding fees, and ATS add on fees.
 These also vary depending on which applicant tracking system you purchase.